HL7/fhir-shorthand/input/pagecontent/index.md

 ##### Step 1.
 Specifying Slices

-The first step in slicing is exactly the same as specifying extensions, using the `contains` keyword.
+The first step in slicing is exactly the same as specifying inline extensions, using the `contains` keyword.
 The following syntax is used:

 ```
 * {array element path} contains